MohamedMesto/Dealna.de_v1.4/README.md

 - Unable to visit the Checkout page:
   ![checkout_issue](assets/images/readme_images/checkout_issue.png)

-- We add the Django version 4 to the requirements.txt in order to make Heroku run the right Django version.
+- We add the `django==4.2` to the `requirements.tx`t in order to make Heroku run the right Django version.
 Therefore the issue solved

 ---